-The second phase of this course is highly practical in nature, as we will teach you over 50 Foundation Aerial Silks Techniques.
+The second phase of this course will cover the silks-specific practical elements.
 You will learn the foundation elements of the Spin City Aerial Silks syllabus, a series of strength and conditioning techniques to help your students progress and we will complete your practical training with combinations, sequences and choreography.
 This course will provide you with every aspect you need to start teaching confident and effective aerial silks classes for adults in your community.

 UNIT 1 – WARM UPS AND COOL DOWNS